New Psychoactive Substances (NPS)

 UN CND Issues WHO Proposed Scheduling Recommendations for Controlled Substances (E/CN.7/2026/CRP.3)

 The UN Commission on Narcotic Drugs has released WHO recommendations to update international control schedules for several substances.
-Businesses should prepare for potential tightening of national drug control lists, impacting supply chain security, licensing requirements, and cross-border trade compliance.
+This development signals a likely tightening of national drug control lists, requiring businesses to review supply chain security and cross-border licensing compliance.

 docs.un.orgGlobalGlobal